 For example, honey is a perfect flavor bridge between a salty, briny cheese like feta and sweet port wine.

-Opposites attract, and sometimes the best pairings are the ones that draw distinctly different flavors.
+Opposites attract, and sometimes the best pairings are the ones that possess distinctly different flavors.

 Jeanette loves pairing a creamy, salty, and slightly earthy blue cheese with a sweet dessert wine like sherry.
 Just add a touch of honey as a bridge, and you’ve got a perfect pairing.

-We know, there are just too many amazing cheeses out there and you want to try all of them—but trust us on this one.
-Don’t forget to take to use our guide to cheese tasting so you can take notes!
+We know: there are just too many amazing cheeses out there and you want to try all of them.
+But trust us on this one.
+Take your time and savor as you go.
+Oh, and don’t forget to use our guide to cheese tasting so you can take notes!

 Avoid These Cheese Pairing Mistakes

 While we stand by our earlier sentiment that there are no rules when it comes to cheese pairing, the process of finding a perfect match can take a bit of practice.
+(That's where the above guide to cheese tasting is so darn handy.)
 Give yourself a better shot at success by avoiding these common pairing mistakes.

-If you hold tangy, complex, and often pungent cheeses like brick close to your heart, you’ll want them on your cheese board—but take care when it comes to pairing.
+If you hold tangy, complex, and often pungent cheeses like brick close to your heart, you’ll want them on your cheese board.
+However, take care when it comes to pairing.
 Remember: you always want to match the strengths.

 We love our giant wheels of cheese, but when you’re planning a cheese night, you want to make sure you’re preparing an appropriate amount.
 Jeanette says, “When you’re planning a cheese party, you want to plan for 2-3 ounces of cheese per person.”

 You can always bring out more cheese, but remember that many fresh cheeses must be discarded after being left out for more than two hours—and nothing is more tragic than throwing out leftover cheese.
+Fear not, though, Cheese Love.
 We cover everything you need to know about cheese storage here.

-While cheese pairing is a great opportunity to try some more adventurous cheese varieties, Jeanette advises that you don’t stray too far from your comfort zone: “You want to give [guests] something familiar, but a step up… If they like cheddar, you can introduce them to something like a BellaVitano, or a slightly aged gouda.”
+While cheese pairing is a great opportunity to try some more adventurous cheese varieties, Jeanette advises you not to stray too far from your comfort zone: “You want to give [guests] something familiar, but a step up… If they like cheddar, you can introduce them to something like a BellaVitano, or a slightly aged gouda.”